celer-pkg/celer/docs/en-US/cmd_install.md

                 └── x264.pc
 ```

+**1. installed/celer/hash**

-**1. installed/celer/hash：** Stores the hash key for each library in this folder.
+&emsp;&emsp;Stores the hash key for each library in this folder.
 When `cache_dir` is configured in `celer.toml`, this hash will be stored as a key-value pair alongside the build artifacts.
 If a subsequent compilation finds a matching hash in the cache, it will directly reuse the corresponding build artifacts to avoid redundant recompilation.

+**2. installed/celer/info**

-**2. installed/celer/info：** Stores the installation file manifest for each library in this folder.
-This file is the main credential for judging whether a library is installed, and also the basis for implementing the deletion of installed libraries.
+&emsp;&emsp;Stores the installation file manifest for each library in this folder.
+This file is one of the main credentials for judging whether a library is installed, and also the basis for implementing the removing installed libraries.

+**3. installed/x86_64-windows-dev**

-**3. installed/x86_64-windows-dev:** Many third-party libraries require extra tools(e.g., NASM for x264) during compilation.
+&emsp;&emsp;Many third-party libraries require extra tools(e.g., NASM for x264) during compilation.
 Celer manages such dependencies by installing these tools into this kind of directory.
 Celer would also adds this `installed/x86_64-windows-dev/bin` path in to PATH environment variable.
 On Linux, it also compiles and installs autoconf, automake, m4, libtool, and gettext from source into this folder.

+**4. installed/x86_64-windows-msvc-14.44@test_project_02@release**

-**4. installed/x86_64-windows-msvc-14.44@test_project_02@release:** All compiled artifacts of third-party libraries will be stored in this kind of folder.
+&emsp;&emsp;All compiled artifacts of third-party libraries will be stored in this kind of folder.
 In the `toolchain_file.cmake`, the `CMAKE_PREFIX_PATH` will be set to this folder, so that CMake can find the third-party libraries in this folder.